silly-lily/HTB-Machines/StartingPoint/Tier1/Bike/README.md

 ![Intercept After](intercept_after.png)

 Now we click on the `Action` button and choose `Send to Repeater`.
 Then we click on the Repeater tab on BurpSuite and see that we can alter and then send our HTTP Request that was just intercepted.

 ![Repeater](repeater1.png)

-Then we go to [HackTricks's SSTI Page](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection) and find the `Handlebars (NodeJS)` section.
+Then we go to [HackTricks&#39;s SSTI Page](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection) and find the `Handlebars (NodeJS)` section.
 We see this Javascript code that will allow us to make a syscall using the privileges the website has.

 ```javascript
 {{#with "s" as |string|}}